-The officer should place all documents in the file according to the established Record of Proceedings order, including the filing of any documents the applicant submitted in response to a Request for Evidence (RFE).
+The officer should place all documents in the file according to the established record of proceedings (ROP) order, including the filing of any documents the applicant submitted in response to a Request for Evidence (RFE).

 - Registration for Classification as Refugee (Form I-590)

 This form documents identity, marital status, number of children, military service, organizational memberships and any violations of law.
 A photo of the refugee should be attached to the upper left hand corner.
 In addition, the Port of Admission Block at the bottom of the second page should be stamped.
 This indicates the refugee’s particular port of entry and date of admission.

 - Sworn Statement of Refugee Applying for Admission into the United States (G-646)